EmbodiedJosh/Unity-Oculus-Demo/index.md

 [![](https://cdn.discordapp.com/attachments/626114024655945740/626541578327949336/9.png)](https://cdn.discordapp.com/attachments/626114024655945740/626541578327949336/9.png)

-2. Your new script will appear in your Assets Folder, right next to "Scenes".
-Double click it to open it with the text editor Visual Studio, which is the standard text editor that's installed with Unity.
+2. Your new script will appear in your Assets Folder, right next to "Scenes". **Double click it to open it with the text editor Visual Studio**, which is the standard text editor that's installed with Unity.

 [![](https://cdn.discordapp.com/attachments/626114024655945740/626542214381699082/10.png)](https://cdn.discordapp.com/attachments/626114024655945740/626542214381699082/10.png)

- * You should see this screen, with this starting code (if yours isn't black, that's okay: mine only appears that way because I selected the dark theme for Visual Studio).
+ * You should see this screen, **with this starting code** (if yours isn't black, that's okay: mine only appears that way because I selected the dark theme for Visual Studio).

  ```
  using System.Collections;